-WordPress heads, I'm wondering what the most efficient way is to locate whats slowing down a WP website (Render Blocking JS & CSS Delivery) I'm working on and optimise it to get the thumbs up from Google.
+WordPress heads, I'm wondering what is the most efficient way to locate what is slowing down a WP website (Render Blocking JS & CSS Delivery) I'm working on optimising it to get the thumbs up from Google.

 I start with three key tools that help me isolate the cause of the slow activity:

 3. P3 Plugin Performance Profiler

 The first two run tests on your site and show you how long each element of your site is taking to load.
 That's a great way to focus your attention, but it still may not help you identify which part of your Wordpress installation is responsible for the slow code.

 I love the P3 Plugin Performance Profiler because a frequent cause of a slow WordPress site is poorly written or inefficient plugins.
 The P3 Plugin Performance Profiler helps you see which plugin is responsible for the slow behaviour.